Explore our library for useful information on medications.

 Insulin is a naturally occurring hormone made by the pancreas that helps our body use or store the glucose (sugar) it gets from food.
 For people with diabetes, either the pancreas does not make enough insulin to meet the body's requirements or the body cannot properly use the insulin that is made.
 As a result, glucose cannot be used or stored properly and accumulates in the bloodstream.

 Insulin injected under the skin helps to lower blood glucose levels.
 Insulin degludec is used to treat adults with type 1 or type 2 diabetes mellitus who require a long-acting insulin.
+It is also used to treat children and adolescents 2 years of age and older with type 1 diabetes.

 There are many different types of insulin.
 They are absorbed at different rates and work for varying periods of time.
 Insulin degludec is an ultra-long-acting insulin.
 It begins to work a few hours after injection, and the effects last up to 42 hours.
 After injection, insulin degludec is released slowly and constantly into the bloodstream.